 An example of a cultural district/cluster.

 Second, as a cultural district model generally, it has interest.
-Spatio-cultural initiatives (clusters/ districts/ flagships/ etc), formal and organic have been around for a while, but more so in the last two decades.
+Spatio-cultural initiatives (clusters/ districts/ flagships/ etc), formal and organic have been around for a while, but more so in the last three decades.
 They have became a stable of urban policy making for many cities wanting to capitalise on the opportunities culture may bring, inspired by the likes of consultant/theorists Richard Florida and Charles Landry.
 Some of these strategies are around positioning a city globally - a way to raise its brand profile as it were.
 Others are economic development strategies, often industrially oriented.
 A large number have been built environment focused: constructing arts and culture spaces, public space upgrades and the like.
 The Bilboa effect, as its called, is one form - a flagship driven initiative, But there are numerous other examples around the globe, some anchored by "starchitect" designed buildings, others more modestly made.
 There is also a number of more community based spatio-cultural projects or initiatives driven by networks.
 It has taken a while, but there is now a growing body of critical academic literature looking at these projects beyond the celebratory.
 There is more interest in the dynamics of the making of cultural spaces at various scales, much of it increasingly "techy" - in very positive ways.
 These studies are not just concerned with the narrow built environment/economic considerations, but are increasingly concerned with the participatory place making, sustainability and social justice considerations of such projects.
 They place emphasis on evidence based planning and explore more critical approaches to setting objectives, evaluating projects and developing the organisational forms.

 As a municipal project in Johannesburg